ClusterCockpit/cc-docker/README.md

 # cc-docker

-**Please note: This repo is under ongoing construction**
+This is a `docker-compose` setup which provides a quickly started environment for ClusterCockpit development and testing, using `cc-backend`.

-This is a `docker-compose` setup which provides a quickly started environment for ClusterCockpit development and testing, using the modules `cc-backend` (GoLang) and `cc-frontend` (Svelte).
 A number of services is readily available as docker container (nats, cc-metric-store, InfluxDB, LDAP), or easily added by manual configuration (MySQL).

 It includes the following containers:
 * nats (Default)